JKorf/Binance.Net/README.md

 	});
 ````

-Null can be passed as a parameter to any of these handlers to ignore the events of that type.
+`null` can be passed as a parameter to any of these handlers to ignore the events of that type.

 When no longer listening to private endpoints the `StopUserStream` method in `BinanceClient` should be used to signal the Binance server the stream can be closed.